 Since it is a halfway point between outpatient and inpatient modalities, PHP can be an ideal fit for someone who completed an inpatient program, but doesn’t feel ready to continue his or her efforts on an outpatient basis.
 It may also be a good match for someone who experienced relapse and wants to get back on track.

-Aftercare is essentially follow-up treatment after completing a drug or alcohol rehabilitation program.
+Aftercare consists of follow-up treatment after completing a drug or alcohol rehabilitation program.
 These programs focus on preventing relapse and giving each client the tools that help them succeed in the outside world.

 Aftercare plans can include: